akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 These are created using @java[a factory that is returned via the `Effect()` method]
 @scala[the `Effect` factory] and once created additional side effects can be added.

-Most of them time this will be done with the `thenRun` method on the `Effect` above.
+Most of the time this will be done with the `thenRun` method on the `Effect` above.
 You can factor out common side effects into functions and reuse for several commands.
 For example:

 Scala